panoply/spx/docs/attributes.md

 ### restore

 Passing a `restore` value will save the current cache to session storage which allows the store to be maintained during page a refresh.
-The cache will exist in session storage and be restored to memory when another pjax visit is triggered.
-The restore method can be used together with `data-pjax-disable` or when navigating to an external webpage.
+The cache will exist in session storage and be restored to memory when another SPX visit is triggered.
+The restore method can be used together with `data-spx-disable` or when navigating to an external webpage.
 If the tab or browser is closed then session storage is purged.

 <details>
 <summary>
 <strong>Tags</strong>
 </summary>

-The `data-pjax-cache` attribute can be used on the following tags:
+The `data-spx-cache` attribute can be used on the following tags:

 - `<a>`
 - `<button>`